nmcl/TransactionalVert.x/README.md

 TransactionalVert.x
 ===================

-This work should be considered frozen now as all effort has moved to the [Narayana project.](http://narayana.io)
+This work should be considered frozen now as all effort has moved to the [Narayana project.](http://narayana.io) Some of this is surfacing in Quarkus.

 --